fintechstudios/ververica-platform-k8s-operator/docs/mappings/Deployments.md

 ```

 The main changes from the Ververica Platform are:
-- resource CPU must be a Quantity string
+- resource CPU must be a `Quantity` string, though this should normally just mean you must quote your value
 - You can specify a `spec.deploymentTargetName` instead of an ID

 You can find an example in [config/samples/ververicaplatform_v1beta1_vpdeployment.yaml](../../config/samples/ververicaplatform_v1beta1_vpdeployment.yaml).